mulesoft-consulting/mule-module-buffer-aggregator/README.md

 =========================

 This module allows to buffer the payloads of the incoming messages and send them as an aggregated message when the buffer reaches the maximum threshold or is flushed.
-It is possible to aggregate by groups which will act as separate buffers.
+It is possible to crete groups which will act as separate buffers.
 When a buffer is flushed the incoming message order is preserved.

 Installation and Usage